garrandall/popular-music-data/tracks/things-just-ain-t-the-same-deborah-cox.md

 Understand what I'm going through (can't you see the water in my eyes?)

-Things just ain't the same (it's hard to hide the way I feel inside) He could never be you (you know that I dont want nobody else) You should know the pain I feel (since you left me things) Understand what I'm going through (just ain't the same baby, no)
+Things just ain't the same (it's hard to hide the way I feel inside) He could never be you (you know that I don't want nobody else) You should know the pain I feel (since you left me things) Understand what I'm going through (just ain't the same baby, no)

-(fades out)